 HCDC seeks to facilitate the practical use of data by city and community leaders for decision-making and capacity building in Houston’s disadvantaged communities.
-Through the support of the Houston Endowment, we serve as a local data intermediary and provide a cluster of data and research services to the community.
+Through the support of the Houston Endowment and the guidance of our steering committee, we serve as a local data intermediary and provide a cluster of data and research services to the community.

 We created the HCDC Dashboard. a robust online dashboard that provides multipurpose community profiles with a wide array of neighborhood-level indicators highlighting disparities and other local issues.

 By creating interactive visuals such as graphs, charts and GIS maps, we make complex data easy to understand and accessible.
 Those rich visuals show the story in your data and help you share insights.

 Our staff are well trained in the field of analysis and report writing.
 We examine data to discover trends and findings that are useful for decision-makers.